 In most areas of the UK you will need to protect your sweetpotato.
 Use hoops placed over the bed and covered with polythene, to form a cloche.
 Alternatively grow your sweetpotato in a tunnel or greenhouse

 In the UK it is best to grow Sweetpotato in a tunnel, glasshouse or under a large cloche.
 In milder parts of the country they can be grown outside, but select a warm sheltered sunny position and cover with a fleece during Spring and Autumn.

 They require a light sandy, well drained soil, with a pH range of between 5 and 7.
 If the soil is heavy add some horticultural sand as this will help with drainage and improve tuber shape.

-Prepare raised beds or rows and cover with black polythene, this will help raise soil temperature and suppress weeds.
+Grow your sweetpotato in raised beds or rows.
 Alternatively try growing them in a deep container or bag filled with a mixture of compost and horticultural sand.

-Harvest your tubers in the autumn before the soil temperatures become to cold.
+Harvest your tubers in the autumn before the soil temperatures become too cold.

 Full cultivation notes are supplied with each delivery of sweetpotato slips and jumbo plugs.